Line of white rubber ducks with one yellow one out in front of the rest

 2. Your awards

 Speaking of awards, make sure to include these on your application too.
-There are two places in the Common Application you can mention awards: either the “Honors” subsection in the Education section or in the Activities section.
+There are two places in the Common Application where you can mention awards: either the “Honors” subsection in the Education section or in the Activities section.
 According to CollegeVine, you should list achievements that aren’t directly related to an activity in “Honors” and list activity-related awards in the Activities section.
 For example, if you won a national poetry contest your sophomore year, that would go in the “Honors” subsection of Education.
 But if you placed first in a dance competition with the team you’ve been on since you were 10 years old, that would go in Activities.

-However, be aware of certain “honor societies” that allude selectivity but make you pay an exorbitant price to join the club.
+However, be aware of certain “honor societies” that allude to selectivity but make you pay an exorbitant price to join the club.
 According to College Confidential, including societies that aren’t selective as long as you can pay the right price isn’t worth it.
 Colleges are well aware of which societies are highly selective and which aren’t, so make sure you do your research before you sign up to join strictly for a résumé builder.
 And do plenty of research to make sure these groups aren’t scams.

 In short, if you’re in the National Honor Society or won a prestigious fellowship through your school, put that on your application.
 If you get a random email inviting you to join the self-proclaimed prestigious Red-Headed League, it might not be worth mentioning.
 Also, don’t do it.